fuyingpku/Module20/README.md

 ### Determine Data Mining Goals
 （1） Data Mining Goals：Predict the HCC patient survial based on their conditions and find the correlations between different features and surival status.

-（2） Data Mining Success Criteria：plot the figure to cover all the features in the dataset.
+（2） Data Mining Success Criteria：plot the figure to cover all the features in the HCC dataset.

 ### Produce Project Plan
 （1） Project Plan：the CRISP-DM standard protocol will be carried out, in total, 16 hrs for data understanding/preparation/modeling/evaluation/deployment